 This is why we recommend checking up on your insurance policy once per year, or whenever something major changes in your life.
 Keeping your policy as accurate as possible improves your chances for getting an approved claim when it really counts.

 Many home insurance policies contain this critical coverage type.
-Personal liability coverage comes in handy during instances where you are being held responsible for property damage to a third party.
+Personal liability insurance comes in handy during instances where you are being held responsible for property damage to a third party.
 It’s one of the more important home insurance terms to know because it covers you, not your property (but it is tied to your property).

 It also covers you if someone is injured on your property, such as by slipping on your floor.
 If a lawsuit is brought to your door, personal liability coverage helps you deal with the legal fees.